- Print this page

 - LAHC is responsible for maintaining the tenant's premises to a reasonable standard; and

-- the tenant is responsible for the cost of repairs due to intentional damage or neglect that is caused by the tenant or a member of the tenant's household or a visitor who enters the tenant's premises with the tenant's permission.
+- The tenant is responsible for the cost of repairs due to intentional damage or neglect that is caused by the tenant, a member of the tenant's household, a pet or a visitor who enters the tenant's premises with the tenant's permission.

-The tenant is responsible for damage to the premises and LAHC repairs the damage, LAHC will recover from the tenant the cost of the repairs.
+The tenant is responsible for damage to the premises.
+FACS will recover the cost of the repairs from the tenant the in the situations where a LAHC maintenance contractor repairs the damage.
 These are Tenant Repair Costs.

-LAHC will charge the tenant Tenant Repair Costs only if the tenant has accepted liability or LAHC has sufficient evidence of the tenant's responsibility for the damage.
+FACS will charge the tenant Tenant Repair Costs if the tenant has accepted liability or FACS has sufficient evidence of the tenant's responsibility for the damage.

-The tenant can expect LAHC together with the Department of Family and Community Services (FACS):
+The tenant can expect LAHC together with FACS Housing: